Get to Know Me

 I’m the oldest of 5 kids and I knew from first-hand experience in my own family home that kids did not go to sleep that easy.
 I remember my mom being 9 months pregnant with my 4th sibling.
 I was 14 at the time and had a lot of responsibility with my siblings around the house.
 My mom took care of bedtime though - always having to lay down with my 4 year old sister in her bed every single night until she fell asleep.
 Which always resulted in my mom sleeping uncomfortably in my sister’s single bed with her all night long.

 This changed when the newborn came along.
 My 4 year old sister now had to learn how to handle falling asleep on her own without my mom laying in bed all night with her.
-The transition seemed easy at first, but 9 years later and this sister is still struggling with sleep.
+The transition seemed easy at first, but 9 years later and this sister was still struggling with sleep.

 I also vividly remember how dad ‘wasn’t good enough’ when it came to bedtime and routines.
 My dad is a gentle, wonderful, kind, well-rounded man - but at bedtime, no one wanted him; Mom only.
 Considering there were 5 of us - I can imagine she felt stretched thin.
 Although she didn’t show her fatigue or exhaustion, she now tells me that she WISHED there would have been resources for her to seek out when we were little.
 She just did the best she knew how and wasn’t sure if there was a better solution.
 She thought that some babies slept well, while others just didn’t.